Through our licensing scheme, you can work with us to turn our ground-breaking research into cutting-edge products, services and innovations.

 With increased numbers of contact lenses users coming through into the population of newly diagnosed patients with chronic ocular conditions, using contact lenses as a means for delivery drug to the eye is an attractive approach to improve the drug absorption and therapeutic efficiency.

-East Anglia Film Achieve
+East Anglia Film Archive

 The East Anglian Film Archive (EAFA) is a state of the art storage and digital conversion facility for film comprising a large collection of unique and rare motion pictures dating as far back as 1895.